 Well, there's no accurate way to estimate living expenses as factors like

 drastically vary from individual to individual.
 However, on an average students tend to spend betwwen $500 to $1100 per month which includes everything.
-If your course length is 2 years you'll end up spending around $15,000.
+If your course length is 2 years you'll end up spending around $15,000 (INR 11,10,000).
+Most of the students however never end up spending so much as assistantships and internships cover up a lot of these costs.

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.